nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    * `add n/Ben p/91234567 e/ben123@gmail.com m/CS2103T` : Adds a contact named `Ben`

+   * `addc m/CS2103T G09 d/4 t/09:00 10:00` Adds a class with CS2103T module code and G09 lesson code, that falls on a Thursday from 9am - 10am

-   * `delete 3` : Deletes the 3rd contact shown in the current list
+   * `delete 3` : Deletes the 3rd contact shown in the current contact list

+   * `deletec 2` : Deletes the 2nd lesson shown in the current lesson list

    * `clear` : Deletes all contacts

    * `exit` : Exits the app

+Some additional notes:
+   * The contact list panel and the lesson list panel are **independent of each other**.
+This means that adding a contact with module and lesson code `CS2103T G09` will not create that lesson in the lesson panel list.
+   * Contacts and lessons are sorted alphabetically after every command by name and module code name respectively.

 <div style="page-break-after: always;"></div>
 ## Features <a name="features"></a>